Aleksandr Livshits: Biography

 On 14 August 1996, Livshits became the minister of finance, as well as the deputy prime minister of Russia.
 In accordance with the new tasks set for the government, the Ministry of Finance was assigned the functions of controlling expenses and revenues in the federal budget.
 After the appointment, the media published excerpts from his speeches on current problems of the Russian economy.

 In an interview with Izvestia on 20 August, Livshits said: “My dream is that there will be no visitors to the Ministry of Finance.
 And there will be none only if the budget law is unconditionally implemented.
 What is required According to the law, we will give, but what is not in the law, don’t ask, you won’t get.
 Then visitors will appear at the Ministry of Finance only once a year, during the formation of the budget.”

 The newspaper “Time and Money” 28 November, called the undoubted merit of Livshits, “a sharp decrease in the level of inflation and the strengthening of the ruble, the abandonment of unsecured emissions. a reduction in the yield of government short-term bonds (GKOs), as well as the decision of the Ministry of Finance to abandon treasury tax exemptions (TEEs) and other monetary substitutes."

 On 17 March 1997, after Livshits was dismissed and replaced by his successor Antoly Chubais, he became the deputy head of the presidential administration of Russia.

 In June 1997, he became the representative of the president of the Russian Federation in the National Banking Council.

 In August 1998, he was the head of the Economic Policy Foundation.

 In November 1998, he hosted the program “Ask Livshits” on the NTV channel.
 Then for 10 years he wrote a weekly column in the Izvestia newspaper.

-In June 1999, Livshits was the minister of Russia, as the special representative of the president of the in the G8.
+In June 1999, Livshits was the minister of Russia, as the special representative of the president in the G8.

 In 2000, he was the chairman of the board of the Russian Credit Bank.

 In July 2001, he was appointed deputy general director of Russian Aluminum OJSC, Director for International and Special Projects.